 Of course, there is a lot more to it than this.
 Beard hair is notorious for sticking out in all sorts of directions.
 To tame it properly it may require varying the angles slightly to get a well-balanced look.

-What we’re going to talk through is why this simple technique works so well, as well as a step-by-step routine for brushing your beard in this way.
+What we’re going to talk through is why this simple technique works, as well as a step-by-step routine for brushing your beard in this way.

 This means down your cheek beard and fore beard, and up your neck beard.